-4. Significant changes in relation to operations, personnel and programs assist the Board in its top priority of red Through funding committed in Budget 2 e in personnel.
-This increased capacity will continue to ucing hearing and decision wait times for Veterans.
-O22 and Budget 2023, the Board has and continues to families through increased capacity, integration and Approved by: Christopher J. McNeil, Chair Veterans Review and Appeal Board Sara Lantz, Chief Financial Officer Veterans Affairs Canada
+4. Significant changes in relation to operations, personnel and programs

+022 and Budget 2023, the Board has and continues to r families through increased capacity, integration and Approved by: Christopher J. McNeil, Chair Veterans Review and Appeal Board Sara Lantz, Chief Financial Officer Veterans Affairs Canada